min8grace/momentum-js/README.md

 Html, Javascript, CSS

-## Decription
+## Description
 > Greeting Message

 User info is stored in the localstorage.

-Greeting message is shown if user info exists in the localstorage.
+The Greeting message is shown if user info exists in the localstorage.

-Otherwise, log-in form is shown.
+Otherwise, the log-in form is shown.

 > Clock

 Date and time is represented with the Date object.

-Timer has been implmented by setInterval and getClock function to keep 1 sec interval.
+The timer has been implemented by setInterval and getClock function to keep 1-sec interval.

 > Weather

-*openweathermap* API has been hooked up to represent realtime location, weather and tempurature info.
+*OpenWeatherMap* API has been hooked up to represent real-time location, weather and temperature info.

 > To-do List